• Skip to primary navigation

 How long does pumpkin pie last in the fridge?

-Your pie will last approximately 3 to 4 days in the refrigerator.
-Be sure to wrap tightly with foil or plastic wrap.
+Your pie will last approximately 3 to 4 days in the fridge.
+Be sure to wrap the leftovers tightly with foil or plastic wrap.

 Substitute for evaporated milk in pumpkin pie